AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 AMP for Email being available as a beta capability, currently you can experiment sending an AMP email in two ways:

 * Adobe Campaign enables you to test delivering an AMP-powered dynamic email to selected email addresses appropriately configured, in order to verify its contents and behavior.
 See [Testing AMP email delivery for selected addresses](../../delivery/using/defining-the-email-content.md#testing-amp-delivery-for-selected-addresses).
 * You can send a delivery or a campaign as part of the AMP for Email beta program by registering with the relevant email provider(s) to have your sender domain whitelisted.
-See [Testing AMP email delivery by registering with an email provider](../../delivery/using/defining-the-email-content.md#testing-amp-delivery-by-registering).
+See [Delivering AMP emails by registering with an email provider](../../delivery/using/defining-the-email-content.md##delivering-amp-emails-by-registering).

 #### Testing AMP email delivery for selected addresses {#testing-amp-delivery-for-selected-addresses}